 While hurricanes can be accurately detected well into the Caribbean and beyond, the exact path they take and their strike probability zones are subject to many influencing factors.
 Accurate hurricane strike zones are usually not forecast more than three to five days out.
 Activation of community evacuation plans are hinged to strike probability forecasts.

-In the event that hurricane-force winds are forecast for the Daytona Beach area, the campus will begin evacuation procedures.
+In the event that hurricane-force winds are forecast for the Daytona Beach area, the campus will consider evacuation.
 Students — whether they live on or off campus — will receive information concerning evacuation options.
 In preparing to close the campus, we recommend students either return home or travel to a safe location.
-Evacuation shelter information is distributed to the campus, and the University assists students who need transportation to local shelters.
+Evacuation shelter information will be distributed to the campus, and the University assists students who need transportation to local shelters.

 Should there be a weather-related emergency or other potential emergency affecting the Daytona Beach Campus, advisories will be provided for the University community via:

 All sources of information will be updated as often as necessary.

 Possible Damage: Minimal